demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   // ...
 ```

-For successful sign up, we will be returning a value of type `UserId`, which we declared earlier.
+For successful signup, we will be returning a value of type `UserId`, which we declared earlier.

 ```fsharp
 type SignupUser =